Juan Andrés Fontaine: Biography

 Juan Andrés Fontaine Talavera was born in Santiago, Chile.
+He is the son of Arturo Fontaine Aldunate, who was director of El Mercurio from 1978 to 1982 and has a brother named Arturo Fontaine Talavera.
 He received a B.A. in Economics(Ingeniero Comercial, Licenciado en Economía) from Universidad Católica de Chile and an M.A. from the University of Chicago.
+Fontaine supported the 1973 Chilean coup d'état, saying that it was less horrible for the country.

 In the 1970s, he was deputy editor of the influential opinion magazine "Economía y Sociedad", founded and edited by José Piñera.

 In the 1980s he served as Director of Research at the Central Bank of Chile and as a visiting professor at the University of California, Los Angeles.

-During the 1990s and 2000s he was partner and chief executive of "Fontaine & Paúl Consultores", a financial consultant firm in Chile, and Minister of Economy from 2010 to 2011.
+He was also formerly a partner and chief executive of "Fontaine & Paúl Consultores", a financial consultant firm in Chile, which he stopped doing when he became Minister of Economy from 2010 to 2011.